christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ![btr d image](../factions/ressources/btrd-new.excalidraw.png)

+The BTR-D is a Soviet airborne multi-purpose tracked armoured personnel carrier.
+It was introduced in 1974 and first seen by the West in 1979 during the Soviet–Afghan War.
+A unique design based on the BMD-1, addressing some of its design flaws with a bigger troop compartment and the removal of a turret in favor of two front-facing machine guns.

 | BTR-D | <img src="/factions/nato-symbols/units/tracked-ifv.excalidraw.png" align="right" alt="IFV" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | 102 pt / 120 pt / 138 pt |